Why Late Fall Is Absolutely the Best Time to Go to Wine Country

 Napa Valley Film Festival

 The harvest parties start in September and last well into November with plenty of awesome celebrations taking place later in the season.
-Napa Film Festival takes a wine-soaked approach to the classic film fest experience and includes tasting at wineries between screenings, VIP dinner parties with vintners and vino-loving A-listers.
-In its 25th year, Salud!
-The Oregon Pinot Noir Auctionremains one of the most anticipated events of the wine world with more than 40 wines created exclusively for the auction, which goes down November 8 through 9.
-On top of that, there’s the Healdsburg Crushon October 20, Sonoma’s Wine & Food Affair November 2 and 3, and Wine of the Rock in Bainbridge November 10.
-The list goes on.
+Napa Film Festival (postponed in 2020) takes a wine-soaked approach to the classic film fest experience and includes tasting at wineries between screenings, VIP dinner parties with vintners and vino-loving A-listers.
+In its second quarter-century, Salud!
+The Oregon Pinot Noir Auction remains one of the most anticipated events of the wine world with more than 40 wines created exclusively for the auction, which goes down online in mid-November.
+On top of that, there’s the Healdsburg Crush (virtual this year) in mid-October, Sonoma’s Wine & Food Affair in early November (also online in 2020), and most years Wine of the Rock in Bainbridge in early November, although it’s canceled in 2020.

 Plus, Portland’s Beaujolais Nouveau Party

-OK, technically this one goes under end-of-season parties, but it’s cool enough to deserve a mention of its own.
 The third November in France is deemed Beaujolais Nouveau Day.
 Every year, winemakers gather to celebrate the end of the season by toasting with this oh-so-sweet, low-brow wine made specifically for the occasion.
 In the West, the largest of these parties happens at the Heathman Hotel in downtown Portland.
-A James Beard-winning chef helps prepare the top-shelf buffet, which gets paired with loads of French-influenced or imported wines.
+Most years (its 2020 fate is unclear), a James Beard-winning chef helps prepare the top-shelf buffet, which gets paired with loads of French-influenced or imported wines.
 WillaKenzie Estate, Pacific Rim Wine, and Ruby Vineyards are just some of the vinos on-tap.
-Ordinaire, a wine bar and shop, hosts a similar festival in Oakland, CA.